MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 Finish the addTicket method in TicketStore.
 This method should write a new row to the database for the new ticket.
 The new ticket may have data that violates the database constraints and cause a SQLException to be thrown.
 Let this exception be thrown from the method.
 Code in TicketController checks for this exception.

+When the new ticket has been added, SQLite generates an ID number - the rowid column - for the new ticket.
+You need to update your Ticket object using it's `setTicketID` method to store the new ID.

 Implement the add ticket feature in TicketGUI.

 Add a listener to addButton which reads data from `descriptionTextField` and `reporterTextField` and `priorityComboBox`.
 Ensure that all the data needed has been entered.
 If so, create a new Ticket and call `controller.addTicket(newTicket)` to request that the new ticket is added to the Ticket store.